Updated April 2026

 Are green bananas safe to eat every day?

-Yes, for most people, they are safe to consume daily.
-Their resistant starch and pectin content provide ongoing benefits to gut health, blood sugar regulation, and inflammation.
+Yes, for most people, they are safe to consume daily, and in many parts of the world, they are.
+Their resistant starch and pectin content provide benefits to gut health, blood sugar regulation, and inflammation.
 If you have a latex allergy, speak with your physician first, as some individuals with latex sensitivity may react to bananas.

 How many green bananas should I eat per day?

-There is no universally accepted serving recommendation for green bananas.
-Most research on resistant starch benefits used approximately 30 grams of resistant starch per day.
-One medium green banana contains roughly 10–15 grams of resistant starch, making one to two servings per day a reasonable target for most adults.
-Start with a smaller amount if you are new to high-fiber foods, as increasing fiber too quickly can cause temporary bloating or gas.
+Honestly, research on daily serving size is still developing; most studies recommend about 30 grams per day, but I recommend patients start lower to avoid digestive upset.
+One medium green banana contains roughly 10–15 grams of resistant starch, making one serving per day a good starting point for most adults.
+It is a good idea to vary your diet as well, so if you are aiming for 30 grams, other possible sources of resistant starch include oats, legumes, and cooked and then cooled potatoes or rice.
+Remember to start with a smaller amount if you are new to high-fiber foods, as increasing fiber too quickly can cause temporary bloating or gas.

 Can green bananas cause digestive problems?

-In some people, particularly those who are not accustomed to high-fiber foods, they may cause temporary bloating or gas when first introduced.
+In some people, especially those who are not accustomed to high-fiber foods, green bananas can cause temporary bloating or gas when first introduced.
 This is due to the fermentation of resistant starch by gut bacteria.
-Introducing them gradually allows the digestive system to adjust.
-For most people with IBS or SIBO, they are better tolerated than ripe yellow bananas because they have lower FODMAP content.
+You can prevent or limit this by introducing them gradually, which allows the digestive system to adjust.

 Are green bananas good for IBS?